-This large garden in the idyllic village of Mickley is striking for the beauty of its surroundings.
+This large garden in the idyllic village of Mickley was striking for the beauty of its surroundings.
 With views over arable fields and a hillside crossed with woodland and a distant barn, the secret to this design was always going to how to find a way to ‘borrow’ the landscape and bring it into the garden.

 A design brief included water, a new area beyond the greenhouse, planting areas and an extended terrace and vegetable garden.
 The planting was to be naturalistic and beneficial to wildlife.

 Inspired by the site, the idea of creating a ‘meadow garden’ evolved.
 We looked at forms and features in meadows and how to bring them into this design in a formal way.
 As part of this thinking, we were mindful of using the soil that would be dug up to create a water feature and create level areas on the site.
 A land form was the clear solution.
-This is a large circular feature, which acts as a journey point from the house up through the garden and contains a feature sundial, surrounded by planting.
+This is a large circular feature, which acts as a journey point from the house up through the garden and will contain a feature sundial, surrounded by tall grass planting.

 From this central point, one can either follow a mown path through meadow planting, and alongside a shrub and tree area, up to a gazebo, or head back to the house.
 Here we sited a large rill with beds alongside.
 The rill is stepped for wildlife and newly planted with waterlillies.
 Stepping stones cross the water, creating a path from the vegetable garden to the new seating area beyond the greenhouse site.
 A large formal border has been created alongside the estate beautiful boundary wall, ready for planting, whilst the neighbours garden will be screened by a newly planted beech hedge and cornus trees.